PEESEgroup/poultry-CLCO/README.md

 Run scenarios 2,5,6,7,8 for direct land application, pyrolysis, HTL, HTC, and AD.

+### FLP - Figure 4

+Figure 4 was created by running the CLCO_FLP.py file.
+This program does a full search over all maximum transportation distances and number of facilities.
+Looking at the reported objective function values (likely in the SI) it was easy to determine the minimum transportation distance for each number of facilities.
+Then, the solutions were manually adjusted as a few counties with very little manure were mislabeled due to a high mipgap to decrease computation time.

 ### Pareto Fronts - Figure 5

 To find the Pareto fronts in Figure 5, run scenarios 1501, 1502, 1503 for the CLCA GWP/NPV Pareto Front and scenarios 2501, 2502, 2503 for the ALCA GWP/NPV Pareto Front.
 Pareto fronts are automatically plotted using matplotlib and can be found in the folder of the scenario number.